jramos-br/PlayGround/GenerateAssemblyInfo/Readme.md

 - Expand the Properties node in the Solution Explorer and open the file `AssemblyInfo.cs`.
   The attributes can be modified here for quicker editing instead of using the GUI editor.

-A typical `AssemblyInfo.cs` file looks like the following.
+A typical `AssemblyInfo.cs` file looks like the following:

 ```c#
 using System.Reflection;